day8/re-frame/docs/WIP/README.md

 already know 40% of re-frame.**  There's detail to fill in, for sure, but the core concepts are now known to you.

-Next, you need to do the code walk-through in the docs.
-This will quickly get your knowledge to about 70%.
+Next, you need to do the code walk-through in the tutorial.
+This will get your knowledge to about 70%.
 The final 30% always comes incrementally with use and by reading the rest of the docs (of which there's a few).